 What Is Winterizer Fertilizer?

-There’s a lot of confusion out there surrounding winterizer fertilizer.
-What is it and do you really need it?
+What is Winterizer Fertilizer and do you really need it?
 How is it different than other fertilizers, and when should you apply it?
 These are all common questions as we prepare our lawns for the end of the season.

 The truth is ‘Winterizer’ is really just a marketing term the fertilizer companies came up with for the last fertilizer application of the season.

 There’s really nothing special about that bag of fertilizer labeled ‘Winterizer’.
 It’s actually just fertilizer that is higher percentages of a specific macronutrient.

 For cool season lawns the important macronutrient heading into winter is nitrogen (the first number on your fertilizer label).
 A little Potassium is good too (the third number).

 Understanding those three numbers on your bag of fertilizer (N-P-K) are important.
 But for now, the biggest takeaway should be that for cool season lawns you want mostly nitrogen (N) heading into winter.
 For warm season lawns you want potassium (K).